Shaobin-Jiang/IceNvim/README.md

   - Git integration
 - Enhanced editing experience:
   - Plugins such as `hop.nvim`, `undotree` and `vim-surround`
-  - For Chinese users, automatic IME switching when changing modes (needs [additional setup](#download-im-select.exe-(recommended-for-windows-%2F-wsl-users)))
+  - For Chinese users, automatic IME switching when changing modes (needs [additional setup](#download-im-selectexe-recommended-for-windows--wsl-users))
 - Nice looks:
   - Multiple colorschemes made ready
   - A custom colorschemes picker
+- User friendly:
+  - Uses which-key.nvim for new comers to check out keymaps
 - Well equiped:
   - An icon viewer to check whether your font works well with icons
   - A configuration file selector